The Best Fiction Books » Fantasy » Lord of the Rings Books

 The Silmarils are jewels filled with light, and like the rings, they lead to trouble.
 At the centre of the story are elves, though other creatures do feature.
 You’ll find out the origin myth of dwarves and come across Sauron, originally the servant of Morgoth, who is the chief baddie of The Silmarillion.
 The Balrog, who later does battle with Gandalf in The Fellowship of the Ring, also features.
 Tolkien said it was all part of “one long saga of the Jewels and the Rings.”
 He also felt that two of the stories in particular—The Rings of Power and the Downfall of Númenor (listed as Akallabeth in the table of contents)—were “essential background” to The Hobbit and The Lord of the Rings.

-If you’ve caught the bug and want to read more books by Tolkien, here are recommendations of other books he wrote set in Middle-earth.
-Like The Silmarillion, these were published after his death and edited by his son, Christopher Tolkien and beautifully illustrated by Alan Lee.
+If you’re hooked and want to read more books by Tolkien, here are recommendations of other books he wrote set in the world of Middle-earth.
+Like The Silmarillion, these were published after his death.
+Most are edited by his son, Christopher Tolkien, and beautifully illustrated by Alan Lee.

 November 2, 2024